 From the analysis in §3.3, we have found that local relaxation methods (smoothers) can damp the oscillatory components of the error rather quickly.
-Motivated by the two-level DD method in §2.4, we can introduce coarser levels to take care of the smooth components which cannot be treated efficiently by local relaxation methods.
-A natural idea is then, after a few smoothing steps, to approximate the resulting problem on a coarser grid and continue the iteration with a "coarse version" of the problem.
-This way, we can resolve the high frequency part of the error with relaxation schemes and leave the low frequency part to the coarse levels.
-Before we discuss multilevel methods, we first investigate a much simpler case-the twogrid method.
+To address the less efficient treatment of the smooth components by local relaxation methods, coarser levels can be introduced, as motivated by the two-level DD method in §2.4.
+After a few smoothing steps, the resulting problem can be approximated on a coarser grid and continued with a "coarse version" of the problem.
+This approach allows high frequency parts of the error to be resolved with relaxation schemes, while the low frequency part is addressed by the coarse levels.
+To begin, we investigate a much simpler case: the two-grid method, before delving into multilevel methods.

-First of all, we present a simple observation which heuristically explains why the solution on a coarse grid can give a good approximation for smooth error.
-In fact, smooth functions can be represented on the coarse grid rather accurately.
-This is the last missing piece of ideas that motivate multilevel iterative methods.
-We only give a sketch of the proof here and leave the complete proof to the readers (see HW 3.5).
+Firstly, we make an observation that heuristically explains why a coarse-grid solution can provide a good approximation for smooth functions.
+Specifically, smooth functions can be accurately represented on the coarse grid, which is the final piece of the puzzle that motivates multilevel iterative methods.
+We provide only a brief outline of the proof here and leave the complete proof to the readers (see HW 3.5).

-Remark 3.32 (Low frequency error).
-Let u_h and u_H be the finite element solutions on V_h and $V_H \subset V_h$, respectively.
+Remark 3.33 (Low frequency error).
+Let $u_h$ and $u_H$ be the finite element solutions on $V_h$ and $V_H \subset V_h$ , respectively.
 Then we immediately have

-$$a[u_h - u_H, v_H] = 0, \quad \forall v_H \in V_H$$
+$$a[u_h - u_H, v_H] = 0, \quad \forall v_H \in V_H,$$